Belgium's Balta narrows IPO price range to 13.25-13.75 euros

-BRUSSELS, June 12 Belgian carpet maker Balta narrowed the price range of its initial public offering on Monday to between 13.25 and 13.75 euros, at the bottom end of its previous guidance.
+BRUSSELS, June 12 (Reuters) - Belgian carpet maker Balta narrowed the price range of its initial public offering on Monday to between 13.25 and 13.75 euros, at the bottom end of its previous guidance.

 The group launched its flotation plan at the end of May with an offer period set to end on June 13, subject to early closing.
 Its previous IPO range was 13.25-16.00 euros.